-To be considered for all federal, state and MCCC financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-The application should be completed online at www.fafsa.gov.
-The federal school code for Mercer is 002641.
+To be considered for all federal, state and MCCC financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
+The FAFSA must be submitted each year, and becomes available online each year on October 1 for the upcoming school year.
+The federal school code for MCCC is 002641, and applicants must include MCCC on their list of schools.

-To ensure that financial aid arrives before tuition and fees are due, applications and supporting documents should be submitted before April 15 for the full academic year or the Fall semester, and before September 15 for the Spring semester only.
+To ensure that financial aid is packaged before tuition and fees are due, applications and supporting documents should be submitted before April 15 for the full academic year or the Fall semester, and before February 15 for the Spring semester only.
 Students who submit applications after these dates should be prepared to pay semester tuition and fees themselves with the possibility of receiving financial aid after the semester begins.
-If an award is made, the student will receive an appropriate refund.
+If eligible for aid, the student will receive an appropriate refund.